Harshit29401/CSV_to_WordPress_Post/README.md

-# CSV to WordPress Post Importer
+# CSV Import to WordPress Posts

-This project demonstrates how to import data from a CSV file into WordPress posts using a custom template and styles in the Hestia child theme.
+This project demonstrates how to import data from a CSV file into WordPress posts.
+It uses the Hestia theme with a custom child theme to manage the import process and display the imported posts.

 ## **Overview**

-The project involves importing data from a CSV file (`post.csv`) into WordPress posts.
-The Hestia theme is used with a custom child theme where a new template (`template-news.php`) and custom styles (`custom-style.css`) are applied.
+The project includes a WordPress site with a custom child theme for importing data from a CSV file into WordPress posts.
+The main functionalities include importing CSV data, using a custom page template for displaying posts, and applying custom styles.

 ## **Features**

-- **CSV Import**: Functionality to read from a CSV file and create WordPress posts.
+- **CSV Import**: Import data from a CSV file into WordPress posts.
-- **Custom Template**: A custom page template (`template-news.php`) to display the imported posts.
+- **Custom Page Template**: A page template for displaying the imported posts.
-- **Custom Styles**: Additional styles defined in `custom-style.css` to style the news posts page.
+- **Custom Styles**: Additional CSS styles for customizing the appearance of the imported data.
-- **Hestia Theme**: Utilizes the Hestia theme as the base for the child theme.
+- **Responsive Design**: The page template is designed to be responsive and mobile-friendly.

 ## **Screenshots**